Raja-Katadi/rtg/README.md

 2.The files are saved at "linux_bash_temp" directory;You can manually delete that folder if you wish.

 3.This is a newbie friendly script but has enough power.
-Watch the video completely for further understanding...iyr
+Watch the video completely for further understanding located at repo "termux starting banner replacement".